Maven (car sharing)

 Maven was a car sharing service launched by General Motors (GM) in 2016.
 It provided services such as carsharing and peer-to-peer car sharing for personal use and also rented to drivers of gig economy professions such as Uber and Lyft.
-It operated in select cities in the United States and Canada and had been described as an AirBnB for cars.
-It shut down operations in 2020.
+It operated in select cities in the United States, Canada and Australia until ceasing operations in 2020.

 History

 Maven was announced in January 2016 and has been referred to as the AirBnB for cars.
 At the time of its launch, Maven's team consisted of 40 people.
 The year prior, GM had purchased the assets of then defunct Sidecar after that company failed to gain ground on Lyft and Uber.

 Maven launched as a pilot program at the University of Michigan at Ann Arbor and expanded to other cities a few weeks later.
 In August 2017, Maven was announced as the exclusive car sharing partner for the University of Southern California in Los Angeles.
 Maven also launched Maven Gig, a rental service for people who work in the gig economy such as drivers of Uber, Lyft, and Uber Eats.

 By 2018, Maven had 190,000 members and expanded to major cities across the United States.
 It had also entered the Australian market where it initially provided gig-economy rentals prior to adding personal car sharing services.
 It operated in a total of 17 cities in North America as of May 2019.
 Maven exited select cities in 2019 based on market analysis by GM, and announced it would focus on cities with the strongest demand and growth.
 Maven also partnered with EVgo in 2019 to provide fast charging stations for users of Maven electric vehicles.
 On April 21, 2020, GM announced plans to shut down Maven.